danielliucodes/Twitter-Redux/README.md

 ![Video Walkthrough](VideoWalkthrough.gif)

 We start already signed in to show the persisted timeline.
-Then we tap on a specific tweet to see its details, and like/unlike and retweet/unretweet.
-We then post a new Tweet and it reflects in the timeline.
-Finally we logout/login and we see the mentioned API rate limit issue.
+We tap on a specific tweet to see its details.
+We tap on the profile picture to see that user's timeline and tap into a specific tweet.
+We pan right to reveal the menu and tap to our own profile and tap into a specific tweet.
+We return to the timeline and post a new tweet and see it reflected on the timeline.
+We view a We then post a new Tweet and it reflects in the timeline.
+Finally we logout/login.

 GIF created with [LiceCap](http://www.cockos.com/licecap/).